IN THE SUPREME COURT OF BRITISH COLUMBIA

 funding the claim (Leggett, at paras.
 9 and 13).

-The assessment of his efforts focuses on steps that are “logical,
+The assessment of his efforts focuses on steps that are logical,

-sensible, and fair” but not “absurd, whimsical or unwarranted” (see Slezak
+sensible, and fair but not absurd, whimsical or unwarranted (see Slezak

-, 2003 BCSC 1679 at para.
+v.
+ICBC, 2003 BCSC 1679 at para.
 40).
 The plaintiff is not required to take

-steps that are “highly unlikely” to produce any result (Liao v.
+steps that are highly unlikely to produce any result (Liao v.
 Doe,

 2005 BCSC 431 at para.
 14; Goncalves v.
 Doe, 2010 BCSC